aistabci/abci-docs/en/docs/faq.md

 Generally, any file systems have their own block size, and even the smallest file consumes the capacity of the block size.

-ABCI sets the block size of the group area to 128 KB and the block size of the home area to 4 KB.
-For this reason, if a large number of small files are created in the group area, usage efficiency will be reduced.
+ABCI sets the block size of the group area 1,2,3 to 128 KB and the block size of the home area and group area to 4 KB.
+For this reason, if a large number of small files are created in the group area 1,2,3 , usage efficiency will be reduced.
 For example, if you want to create a file that is less than 4KB in the group area, you need about 32 times the capacity of the home area.

 ## Q. Singularity cannot use container registries that require authentication